softius/php-cross-domain-proxy/README.md

 **Manual installation**

-The proxy is indentionally limited to a single file.
+The proxy is intentionally limited to a single file.
 All you have to do is to place `proxy.php` under the public folder of your application.

 ### Configuration